 What internal procedures and policies are in place in your organization to ensure internal conduct?
 Think of your written values, ethics policy, rules, and regulations.
-The different ways by which these are supported and help guide your employees make up your organization’s compliance culture.
+The different ways by which these are supported and help guide your employees make up your organizational compliance culture.
 A successful compliance culture creates an environment where everyone can say and do the right thing.
-Understanding the conduct drivers that play a role in compliance will help you increase compliance.

-1. Enhance Transparency by Calibrating the Right Amount of Feedback and Fluency
+1. Enhance Transparency by Calibrating Feedback and Fluency

 Transparency means employees are regularly updated with honest information and relies on having the right management systems to foster clear communication.
 Transparency is hindered by ambiguity, the tendency to prefer low uncertainty outcomes (risk aversion), lack of cognitive fluency, and lack of salience.
 Cognitive fluency refers to the perceived difficulty of a mental task and it guides our behavior in ambiguous situations.
-Think about it, if the compliant behavior is unclear and seems harder we are less likely to follow through.
+If the compliant behavior is unclear and seems harder we are less likely to follow through.

 Receive your monthly dose of Brain & Behaviour Insights by email.
 Full of the latest insights, examples and applications.
 In addition, you will also receive a discount code for our Crash Course and our best articles.